P. Ayyakannu

 Ponnusamy Ayyakannu is an activist, lawyer and farmer and the chief of the Desiya Thenidhiya Nathigal Inaippu Vivasayigal Sangam.
-He led the 2017 Tamil Nadu farmers' protest against the central government at New Delhi, demanding the agricultural loan in cooperative banks to be abandoned.
+He led the 2017 Tamil Nadu farmers' protest against the central government at New Delhi, demanding the agricultural loan in cooperative banks to be waived.

 Personal life

 Ayyakannu was born on 1949 in Musiri, Tiruchirappalli district in Tamil Nadu in a family of nine children.
 He completed his primary education at Musiri Primary School, his higher education at the National High School in Trichy, his Pre-university course at Jamal Mohammad College, his degree at Bishop Heber College, and completed his law studies at the Madras Law College during the 1970s.
 He then began work in agriculture and his profession as a lawyer after receiving his family's inheritance.
 His wife and two sons are also advocates.

 Politics

 Ayyakkannu contested for the Janata Party in the Musiri constituency in the 1977 election.
 He got 15,000 votes despite not winning the election.